carrieklc/carrieklc.github.io/3-capstone-project.md

 ##### 1) Exploratory Data Analysis (EDA)
 If you've ever played a card game, you know that after the cards are dealt, you take time to not only look at what you have in hand, but to try to understand the cards you've been dealt.

-The same applies when faced with a new problem that involves data &mdash; it pays to first understand the data you have.
+The same applies when faced with a new problem involving data &mdash; it pays to first understand the data you have.
 So we dedicated time to explore the data samples given to us by looking at summary statistics, visualizing the data, and asking the domain experts questions where things were unclear to us.

 As we did this, we also developed a better understanding of the business problem and context...and we noticed a data imbalance issue.
 More on this in #3.